 What makes sedative addiction so dangerous is how necessary functions like sleep are.
 It is easy to fall into a sedative addiction to relieve sleep or anxiety disorders.
-Many of those who consume the drugs fail to recognize how addictive they are because a doctor prescribed it.
+Many of those who consume drugs fail to recognize how addictive they are because a doctor prescribed it.
 This is not true.
 Any drug that is abused can hold a risk of addiction, and sedatives are no different.
-When you’ve become addicted to sedatives, your limbic system has become altered to the point that causes intense cravings and impulses to continuously use the drug.
+When you’ve become addicted to sedatives, your limbic system has become altered to the point that it causes intense cravings and impulses to continuously use the drug.

 Doctors will prescribe a specific amount of the drug meant to be taken over a few nights.
 This could last up to a few weeks.
 Drug use after this point should be halted unless a doctor says otherwise.
 If you start using the drugs for too long or in higher doses than intended, a tolerance may begin to develop What this means is you will require higher doses to achieve the same effects from when you began using.

-Once tolerance has been established, the next step would be a chemical dependence.
-When the brain becomes accustomed to the foreign chemicals, your body will require the drug to maintain a sense of normalcy or to avoid withdrawal symptoms.
+Once tolerance has been established, the next step would be a chemical dependency.
+When the brain becomes accustomed to foreign chemicals, your body will require the drug to maintain a sense of normalcy or to avoid withdrawal symptoms.
 If you attempt to cut back or quit and fail to do so, this could indicate a chemical dependence.

 If you are concerned about yourself or a loved one, there are outward signs associated with sedative addiction that include:

 - Intoxication similar to alcohol